 The notice is generally filed right before or shortly after the work on the project begins.
 Requirements vary by state, so be sure to check the laws of the state you’re in to confirm the details.
-In most cases, the notice is filed in the county where the project occurs and must sometimes be posted on the project site.

 Where is a Notice of Commencement Required?